danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="channels.getSponsoredMessages.html" name="channels.getSponsoredMessages">Get a list of sponsored messages: channels.getSponsoredMessages</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getwebmessage-string-message-string" name="getWebMessage">Get a message to show to the user when starting the bot: getWebMessage</a>

 * <a href="payments.getPaymentForm.html" name="payments.getPaymentForm">Get a payment form: payments.getPaymentForm</a>

 * <a href="account.getDefaultGroupPhotoEmojis.html" name="account.getDefaultGroupPhotoEmojis">Get a set of suggested custom emoji stickers that can be used as group picture: account.getDefaultGroupPhotoEmojis</a>